bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 84°
-- Mostly Clear
+- Clear
-- 55% humidity
+- 49% humidity
-- 7 mph wind
+- 6 mph wind
-- 26% cloud cover
+- 11% cloud cover
 - 57 AQI 🟨
 - 0.03 inches of rain in the past 24 hours